hpwit/SID6581/README.md

 char * getFilename(); //return the filename of the current Sidfile playing int getPositionInPlaylist(); int getPlaylistSize();

+void setDefaultDuration(uint32_t duration); //will sert the default duration of a track uint32_t getDefaultDuration();
+uint32_t getElapseTime(); //send you back the elapstimea song was played in milliseconds

+void setLoopMode(loopmode mode); //set the loop mode for playing the tracks and files possible values
+    MODE_SINGLE_TRACK, // don't loop (default, will play next until end of sid and/or track) MODE_SINGLE_SID,// play all songs available in one sid once MODE_LOOP_SID, //loop all songs in on sid file MODE_LOOP_PLAYLIST_SINGLE_TRACK, // loop all tracks available in one playlist playing the default tunes MODE_LOOP_PLAYLIST_SINGLE_SID / loopmode getLoopMode();

+bool  playNextSong(); // will jump to the next song according to the chosen loopmode return true if a next song can ne played otherwise false bool getPlayerStatus(); //tells you if the runner is playing or not

 // Specific functions to have info on the sid file